kanaparthikiran/tokenization-project/README.md

 The following items can be added in the RoadMap and for future enhancements.

 1) We can add more test coverage.
-2) Extract some comman logic among the modules into a separate library.
+2) Extract some common logic among the modules into a library, like security related code into a common library.
-3) Perform PCI scanning for the code using tools like Fortify, as it involves PCI related code.
+3) Perform PCI scanning for the code using tools like Fortify, as the code is PCI related.